Fortinet Firewall Live!

 OSI LayerOperate at the network layer for route computationOperate at the network layer for data transfer

-How Routing and Routed Protocols Work Together?
+How Routing and Routed Protocols Depend on Each Other

 Routing and routed protocols work together to enable smooth data transmission across networks.
 Routing protocols like OSPF or BGP help routers find the best path by sharing route information.
 Routed protocols like IP then handle the actual delivery of data using logical addresses.

 For example, if a user in New York wants to access a website in London, the IP protocol creates a data packet with the server’s IP address.
 A routing protocol like BGP helps the router choose the best path through the Internet.
-Once selected, IP carries the packet step by step until it reaches the London server.
+Once selected, the IP carries the packet step by step until it reaches the London server.

 In short, routing protocols choose the path, and routed protocols move the data along it.